cjdaly/CompuCanvasMP/README.md

 * CompuCanvas MP-64v - 32x64 pixel matrix (vertical)
 * CompuCanvas MP-64x - 64x64 pixel matrix

+## CompuCanvas MP construction

+Follow the steps in this [Adafruit guide](https://learn.adafruit.com/use-an-art-canvas-to-diffuse-RGB-matrix) to build a CompuCanvas MP.

 ## CompuCanvas MP software
 The `CCMP` folder here contains a CircuitPython program that will drive the Matrix Portal with features like clocks, background images, message boards and more.
 To try it: